 Those involving inputs for the asset or liability that are not based on observable market data (that is, unobservable inputs).
-Investments in JZCP's portfolio valued using unobservable inputs such as multiples, capitalisation rates, discount rates (see page 60) fall within Level 3.
+Investments in JZCP's portfolio valued using unobservable inputs such as multiples, capitalisation rates, discount rates (See note 5) fall within Level 3.